Carry My Story: A Kirklees Linking Programme

 This was our very first year engaging with the Carry My Story and Linking Network teams.

 We quickly realised how beneficial the project was for our pupils and how it had a much bigger potential for our pupils and community.

 This was a challenging year due to the start of the Covid19 pandemic.
-The restrictions put in place that the project was cut short.
+The restrictions put in place that the programme was cut short.

 However, as you will see, our pupils were still able to engage in some very purposeful learning.

-Again, this was a challenging year but we are proud to say that we still engaged with the project successfully and were creative in the way we did this.
+Again, this was a challenging year but we are proud to say that we still engaged with the programme successfully and were creative in the way we did this.

 Following the success of Carry My Story over previous years Mrs T and Mrs Price felt inspired to enhance the resources available for our pupils during this invaluable topic.
 They have written and published their very own book called 'Carry Our Story, Carry With Care' and provided all classes with copies to keep.
 We can't wait to enjoy this very special key text during our Carry My Story topic which is all about identity, diversity, equality and community.
 What an amazing way to show pupils that they could be an author or illustrator one day if they want to be!

 To order a copy of this very special and unique book visit the following link -